zjohn77/lightning-mlflow-hf/README.md

 and discrete (observed) are approximations of each other.
 That's the idea.

 So when the F1 hints at a different story than the loss, there are only two possible
 explanations: randomness and class imbalance.
-Indeed that's why the accuracy and the F1 are so much more volatile than the loss.
+Indeed, that's why the accuracy and the F1 are so much more volatile than the loss.

 Randomness also appears to be the likely explanation for the gap between the best